North Toowoomba

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, only 8.8% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 31 trips per day across all routes, translating to approximately 10 weekly trips per individual stop.
+According to the 2021 Census, only 8.8% of residents work from home, which may be influenced by COVID-19 conditions.
+The service frequency averages 31 trips daily across all routes, equating to roughly 10 weekly trips per individual stop.

 Frequently Asked Questions - Transport